webrecorder/web-replay-gen/README.md

 #### `runtimeOnlyArchives`

-Configure archive location when the website is loaded in the browser.
+Configure location of web archives when the website loads in the browser.

 </summary>